 Neither of these breeds are particularly fond of strangers, but when properly socialised they’ll tolerate new people easily.

 Given their gentle temper, we’re giving this breed 5 out of 5 stars.

 Child Friendliness 5/5

 Both of these breeds are great with children of all ages.
 In fact, this is one of the reasons for the rising popularity of the Cavoodle in Australia.
 These smart pups are small enough to be cuddly, and very easy to train.
 Some people have even chosen Cavoodles as their kid’s first dogs.

 Of course, keep in mind their small size if you’re considering this crossbreed for your family.
 Younger kids can be wobbly on their feet, and at less than 30 cm tall, Cavoodles can get hurt easily.
 Supervising your kids and dog is essential to avoiding accidents, but it can also be good to wait until the kids are older.
 An older kid or teenager will be more mindful of a Cavoodle’s size, and keep an eye out for their location before making sudden movements.

 Of course, if you intend to be the primary caregiver of your Cavoodle, then the age and accident risk won’t be such a big issue.

 Since this breed is remarkably friendly towards kids, we’re giving it 5 out of 5 stars.

 Again, the only way to know about a crossbreed’s temper and behaviours is by looking at its parent breeds.

-Socialization is especially important to avoid excessive barking, which can be a problem with toy dogs like the poodle and the Cavalier.
+Socialisation is especially important to avoid excessive barking, which can be a problem with toy dogs like the Poodle and the Cavalier.